A System-Level Analysis of Conference Peer Review: Institutional Memory

-Conferences play an important role in the publication and scientific dissemination process in computer science.
-They aim to provide attendees with access to high-quality and recent research results\footnote{in addition to networking opportunities}, and authors view the ability to publish and share their recent results at high-quality venues as conferring scientific credibility and thus status.
+Conferences play an important role in the publication and {scientific dissemination process in computer science}.
+They aim to provide attendees with access to high-quality and recent research results (in addition to networking opportunities), and authors view the ability to publish and share their recent results at high-quality venues as conferring scientific credibility and thus status.
 In order to do so, conferences rely on significant volunteer work from the community, most notably in reviewing large numbers of submitted papers to evaluate their scientific merit.

-While the conference publication process seems to have served the community fairly well overall --- in particular enabling a high speed of dissemination of scientific results --- different members of the community often also see significant room for improvement: authors often feel that their submitted papers are not evaluated sufficiently competently\footnote{and of course always with reviewers erring on the negative side}, while conference attendees sometimes find the program diluted with less interesting work.
-Attempts have been made by conferences to mitigate such concerns, one of which is to increase the number of reviews assigned to each submission.\footnote{Assigning five reviewers to one paper is no longer rare for top computer science conferences.} However, this approach increases the review burden; indeed, many members of the scientific community now feel overloaded with conference reviewing requests.
-The approach has the potential to lead to a vicious cycle: the substantial increase in peer review workload\footnote{also exacerbated by the growth of the research community} may lead to lower-quality reviews, in turn leading to more resubmissions of the same papers and thus a higher review burden.
+While the conference publication process seems to have served the community fairly well overall --- in particular enabling a high speed of dissemination of scientific results --- different members of the community often see significant room for improvement: authors often feel that their submitted papers are not evaluated sufficiently competently, while conference attendees sometimes find the program diluted with less interesting work.
+Attempts have been made by conferences to mitigate such concerns, one of which is to increase the number of reviews assigned to each submission.
+For example, nowadays, it is no longer rare for top computer science conferences to assign five or more reviewers to one paper.
+However, this approach increases the review burden; indeed, many members of the scientific community now feel overloaded with conference reviewing requests.
+The approach has the potential to lead to a vicious cycle: the substantial increase in peer review workload, which is further exacerbated by the growth of the research community, may lead to lower-quality reviews, in turn leading to more resubmissions of the same papers and thus a higher review burden.